 - Lack of a strategy for implementation

-Are you frustrated, by the struggle to get buy in from management or gain champions in other parts of your organization?
-Do you feel like it’s impossible to accomplish your job because of:
+Are you frustrated or challenged, to get buy in from management or gain champions in other parts of your organization?
+Do you feel like it’s challenging to accomplish your job because of:

 - More and more being added to your plate,